shhwangofficial/PS-shhwangofficial/README.md

 # BOJ-2024

 This repository contains my solutions to problems from the [Baekjoon Online Judge (BOJ)](https://www.acmicpc.net/).
-I aim to solve one problem each day and upload the code here.
+I aim to solve at least one problem each day and upload the code here.

 ## Structure